SRRatul/firstgit/README.md

 # firstgit
-this is a repository 1st September.
+this repository was being created on 1st September.
 It was my first repo.
+Here I will share some of my works on various tech field.